Cyphrme/Style/README.md

 Avoid abbreviations.
 If a well known acronym is not available and no other acronym is appropriate, an abbreviation probably isn't either.
 Names should be descriptive but not too long.

 Obviously, reserved words cannot be included in table or column names.
-It it fine to have names that are like reserved words as table or columns names and is not bad practice.
+It is fine to have names that are like reserved words as table or columns names and is not bad practice.

-**Eample:** For a given table, “users”
+**Example:** For a given table, “users”

 Correct:

     id
-    students_id
+    student_id
     username
     password
     created